- What is Poster Printing?

-- LTS will review your submission to ensure it meets all requirements.
+- Printing Services will review your submission to ensure it meets all requirements.

 - A poster administrator will print a small draft of your poster (if adequate time is available) and will inform you via email when it is ready for you to review.

 - You will be able to fix any mistakes and request additional drafts for proofing only to be printed before printing your final poster.

 - Follow the instructions in the email you received notifying you of the draft and remember the number from the email you get from the Poster Printing Service until you pick up your final poster.

 - You will receive an email when any drafts or your final poster are printed.